We hold records about children who were:

 - orphans: through the Boarding-Out System and

-- people with mental illness or intellectual impairment (Adelaide, then Parkside, then Glenside Lunatic Asylums) - note: word "Lunatic" reflects the term in use at the time of the record creation.
+- people with mental illness or intellectual impairment (Adelaide, then Parkside, then Glenside Lunatic Asylums) - The word "Lunatic" reflects the term in use at the time of the record creation.

 The Boarding-out system

 The greater part of the State Children's Council's responsibility lay with the boarding-out system, which included: